-As part of the preparatory work done before the full guideline proposal is considered by the Guideline Programme Advisory Group (see section 3.2), a scoping search is carried out.
+As part of the preparatory work done by SIGN, a scoping search is carried out.
 This is a very broad search of the literature relevant to the condition that is to be the topic of the guideline.
 No attempt is made to focus on specific questions at this stage.
-The intention is only to establish the general extent of the literature in the clinical area to see if there is likely to be sufficient good quality evidence to make an evidence based guideline feasible.
+The intention is only to establish the general extent of the literature in the clinical area to see if there is likely to be sufficient good-quality evidence to make an evidence-based guideline feasible.